 Sales and marketing.
 Sales and marketing expenses for the year ended December 31, 2004 were \$55.9 million compared to \$43.7 million for the year ended December 31, 2003.
 Sales and marketing expenses include sales force compensation (combined with travel related costs and expenses for professional marketing programs), conducting workshops and market surveys, advertising and dental professional trade show attendance.
 Sales and marketing expenses include stock-based compensation expenses of \$0.7 million and \$2.2 million for the years ended December 31, 2004 and 2003, respectively.
 The increase in sales and marketing expense of \$12.2 million for the year ended December 31, 2004 as compared to the year ended December 31, 2003 resulted primarily from an increase in spending of \$4.4 million related to incremental headcount in our North American sales and marketing work force, \$0.9 million related to North America sales force training, \$2.7 million related to our international workforce and outside services, and \$5.9 million related to increases in media, advertising costs, marketing promotions and other related expenses.
-The increase in spending was partially offset by the decrease of \$1.5 million in stock-based compensation expense.
-The increases during fiscal 2004 have been consistent with our marketing and sales initiatives and we expect these initiatives to continue in fiscal 2005.
-Accordingly, we expect sales and marketing expense to increase during fiscal 2005 as we continue to invest in sales force staffing, new media programs, web site enhancements, direct-to-consumer advertising and clinical education.
+The increase in spending was partially offset by the decrease of \$1.5 million in stock-based compensation expenses to increase during fiscal 2005 as we continue to invest in sales force staffing, new media programs, web site enhancements, direct-to-consumer advertising and clinical education.

 General and administrative.
 General and administrative expenses for the year ended December 31, 2004 were \$33.9 million compared to \$34.3 million for the year ended December 31, 2003.
 General and administrative expenses included salaries for administrative personnel, outside consulting services, legal expenses and general corporate expenses.
 General and administrative expenses include stock-based compensation expenses of \$2.7 million and \$7.1 million for the years ended December 31, 2004 and 2003, respectively.
-The \$0.4 million decrease in general and administrative expenses for the year ended December 31, 2004 as compared to the year ended December 31, 2003 was primarily due to the decrease in stock-based compensation expense of \$4.4 million and legal fees of \$2.4 million.
+The \$0.4 million decrease in general and administrative expenses for the year ended December 31, 2004 and 2003, respectively.
+The \$0.4 million decrease in stock-based compensation expenses of \$4.4 million and legal fees of \$2.4 million.
 The decrease in litigation spending was primarily due to the settlement charge of \$2.1 million included in general and administrative expenses for the year ended December 31, 2003 related to the conclusion of the Discus arbitration proceedings.
-The decreased expenses for the year ended December 31, 2004 as compared to the year ended December 31, 2003 was partially offset by increases of \$4.2 million in payroll expenses related to additional headcount and \$2.1 million in general corporate expenses.
+The decreased expenses for the year ended December 31, 2003 was partially offset by increases of \$4.2 million in payroll expenses related to additional headcount and \$2.1 million in general corporate expenses.